 Top Tips for Drafting a Company Social Media Policy

 Social media is an effective, empowering and engaging tool for your brand…until it’s not.
-Don’t get us wrong, we are pro-social for inclusion in your business’ digital strategy all day long, but having a healthy respect for the power of social media is important.
+Don’t get us wrong, we are pro-social media for business, but having a healthy respect for the power of social media is important.
 And as Voltaire famously said (let’s be honest who we really know it from, Spiderman’s Uncle Ben) with great power comes great responsibility.

 This is why it’s essential to have a social media policy in place, and to understand the rights of both your employees and your company regarding social media use.
 A big disclaimer here; there are still a lot of muddy waters in this territory and it’s important to have experienced legal counsel review social media policies to make sure you’re keeping your ship on course.